 ||Sets the source field for events from this input.
 You can use this setting when using the

 Use caution with this setting for rolling log files.
-It can lead to the log file being re-indexed after it has rolled.
+This setting can lead to the log file being re-indexed after it has rolled.

-Splunk Enterprise does not index files whose modification time falls outside
+The Splunk platform doesn't index files whose modification time falls outside

 You must specify